cj1128/handmade-hero/README.md

 - Add `groundBufferP` and draw ground based on this position
 - Rename `DrawTest` to `DrawGroundChunk` and fill the whole buffer

+### Day 85: Transient Ground Buffers

+- Introduce `transient_state` to help manage transient memory
+- Define `transientArena` and store multiple ground buffers in transient memory
+- Use `groundBitmapTemplate` to store repeated info (width, height) about the ground buffer
+- DIFF: Casey uses `beginTemporaryMemory` and `endTemporaryMemory` calls to restore memory space used only in one frame.
+I think the api is not easy to use, I implement `save` and `restore` just like in the `CanvasRenderingContext2D`.
+- Draw ground buffers